syncfusion-content/blazor-docs/blazor/common/localization.md

 ## Localization of Syncfusion Blazor Components

 The following two steps can be used to localize Syncfusion Blazor components based on culture.
-You can find the example codes in the below repo,
+You can find the example codes in the below repository,

 > [View Sample in GitHub](https://github.com/SyncfusionExamples/blazor-localization)